Isma27K/ManageWise/README.md

 </p>

 <p align="center">
   ManageWise is an FYP (Final Year Project) developed by students from Politeknik Kuching Sarawak.
-This project aims to enhance user productivity by automating repetitive tasks.
+This project aims to enhance user productivity by Managing Work Flow.
 </p>

 ---